ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/mining-artifacts.md

 arcpool mine <POOL_ID> --source files --path ./exampledirectory
 ```

-**Optionally you can add metadata to your files by creating a metadata file that contains a JSON array with entries as follows, name this file whatever you want it will be passed as an argument**
+**Optionally you can add metadata to your files by creating a metadata file that contains a JSON array with entries as follows, name this file whatever you want it will be passed as an argument.**

 ```json
 [